Dr.Web Anti-virus for Linux

 - As soon as an update is released, users can retrieve it from several servers located at various points of the globe.

 - To avoid false positives an update is tested over a huge number of uninfected files before it is released.

 - The intelligent system automatically adds entries for similar viruses into the database, ensuring the prompt neutralization of emerging threats.

-- Internet access for registration and updates.
+- Internet connection for registration and updating.